NeurodataWithoutBorders/pynwb/docs/source/getting_started.rst

 PyNWB has the following minimum requirements, which must be installed before you can get started using PyNWB.

 #.
 Python 3.x

+   * Before moving forward, make sure `setuptools <https://pypi.python.org/pypi/setuptools>`_ is installed with your version of Python.

 #.
 HDF5
 #.
 MPI